facebook/create-react-app/packages/react-scripts/template/README.md

 + module.system.node.resolve_dirname=./src
 ```

-Remember to use a relative path (prefixed by `./`) otherwise Flow will not bheave properly!
+Remember to use a relative path (prefixed by `./`) otherwise Flow will not behave properly!

 To learn more about Flow, check out [its documentation](https://flowtype.org/).